The ‘What to Eat?’ Debate by Registered Dietitian Laura Clark

 The challenge of human diet research is the complex and varying factors which make no one of us the same, such as our individual genetic make-up, health status and lifestyle factors such as physical activity.

-For this reason, mice are appealing to study, where intakes and confounding factors can be more controlled and .
+For this reason, mice are appealing to study, where intakes and confounding factors can be more controlled and these sorts of studies give us a useful insight.
 However, care has to be taken in how we interpret results and apply them to us two-legged lot.

 Such a confusing topic but I will attempt to put a few things straight.